 - Extract the certificate and key from the resulted zip archive.

-Configure the APM integration to point to the extracted certificate and key.
+Enable TLS and configure the APM Server to point to the extracted certificate and key:

 Step 3: Configure APM agentsedit